bey-dev/bey-examples/livekit-agent/README.md

 pip install -e .
 ```

-Next, update your `.env` file with the LiveKit URL and API keys.
+Next, copy `.env.template` to `.env` and update it with your LiveKit server credentials and API keys.

-To generate a Beyond Presence API key, login to the [creator dashboard](https://app.bey.chat) and navigate to Settings > API Keys > Create API Key.
+**Note**: To generate a Beyond Presence API key, login to the [creator dashboard](https://app.bey.chat) and navigate to Settings > API Keys > Create API Key.

 ## Running the Agent